9-5/Chromium-Intelligence/README.md

   - Friendly Tone Conversion
   - Professional Tone Conversion
   - Concise Rewrites
-  - Text Summarization
-  - ... [and more to come at this point!]
+  - Text Summarization [Work in progress...
+More features to be added at this point!]

 ## Privacy Notice